10 highest-paying industries for management executives - Magnolia State Live

 Within this employment sector, general and operations managers are among the most common positions, while architectural and engineering managers see some of the highest wages.

-This story originally appeared on Santa Clarita University and was produced and
+This story originally appeared on Santa Clara University and was produced and

 distributed in partnership with Stacker Studio.